Last updated: March 2026

 If the only thing you care about is rough comprehension, machine translation can be useful.
 If you are filing with USCIS, it is the wrong tool.
 A machine cannot honestly certify that it is competent, that it reviewed the final text, and that the translation is complete and accurate in the way USCIS expects from a human translator or agency representative.
 That is exactly why people who try to save money with DIY machine output often end up paying twice.

 In 2026, a fair price for a standard certified translation for USCIS does not need to be complicated.
-Our price is $19.99 per page.
+Our price is 8¢ per word or $19.99 per page — whichever is lower.
 For most personal civil documents, that is enough to get a complete translation, a signed certification statement, and delivery fast enough to keep your filing moving.

 If you are comparing offers, do not just compare the sticker price.
 Compare whether the translation is actually prepared the way USCIS requires.